Windows App: Upload Documents

 Uploading in bulk

 Our Bulk Upload feature is helpful when you have lots of old client docs in folders on your desktop or in cloud storage.
-It allows you to quickly move those documents to TaxDome.
+Bulk uploading allows you to quickly move those documents to TaxDome.

 When you bulk upload:

-• Files that are not in folders are uploaded to the Private top-level folder.
-This way, you’ll be able to sort them whenever you’re ready.
+• Files that are not in folders are uploaded to a Private top-level folder.
+This way, you can sort them whenever you’re ready.
 If you don’t already have a top-level folder called Private, one is automatically created for you.

-• Folders on your desktop are automatically matched to TaxDome account names, so you don’t have to select clients manually.
+• Folders on your desktop are automatically matched to account names in TaxDome, so that you don’t have to select each one manually.

 • Files are uploaded in the background, so you can use the app while uploading is in progress.